TaroSchenker/vite-material-ui-ts/README.md

 # vite-material-ui-ts
-A Vite starter packer for using React Typescript, TailwindCSS, Material-UI ,Twin macro
+A Vite starter packer for using React Typescript, TailwindCSS, Material-UI ,Twin Macro

+Read more about it here